Stud (band)

 Stud is an English/Northern Irish rock band from the early 1970s, that featured two members of Taste – bassist Charlie McCracken and drummer John Wilson – along with former Family and Eric Burdon & the Animals member – guitarist John Weider – and ex Blossom Toes member Jim Cregan.

-Never a very commercially successful band, Stud had its biggest successes in Germany.

 History

 The band began as a trio featuring Cregan (born James Cregan, 9 March 1946, in Yeovil, Somerset), McCracken (born Richard McCracken, 26 June 1948, in Omagh, County Tyrone, Northern Ireland) and Wilson (born 6 November 1947, in Belfast, Northern Ireland), following the split of Rory Gallagher's Taste on 31 December 1970, then joined by ex Family violinist Weider (born 21 April 1947, in Shepherd's Bush, London) in June 1971.
 Their debut LP was released by Deram, but achieved little success.
 Due to poor sales, Deram declined to produce a follow-up.

 Gaining more success in Germany while touring and featured on TV, the band signed to BASF label and released their second album in 1972, housed in a memorable gatefold cover.
 Nevertheless, the band split soon after.
 A third album was released posthumously by BASF.
 Wilson tried to resurrect the band by recruiting Andy Sneddon (bass, ex East of Eden) and Snowy White (guitar), but this line-up never recorded and dissolved.